Skip to main content

 VTVLC Supports Include:

-1. Consulting Special Educator for coordination of supports with local case managers and special educators for students on IEPs and 504 Plans to ensure compliance and adherence to district plans.
+1. Director of Special Education for coordination of supports with local case managers and special educators for students on IEPs and 504 Plans.

 1. Support staff for registration, student, and family support